Process automation

 How long does a typical first build take?

-From signed contract to live workflow: usually two weeks.
+From signed contract to live workflow, usually two weeks.
 The first half is the audit and design (we don't build anything until you've signed off the process map and the success metric).
-The second half is build, test, document, and hand over.
+The second half is build, test, document and hand over.

 Find out what your team's manual hours are actually costing.

-A two-day paid audit gives you a process map, a prioritised list of automations ranked by ROI, and a fixed quote for the build. £1,500 / $2,000.
+A two-day paid audit gives you a process map, a list of automations ranked by ROI, and a fixed quote for the build. £1,500 / $2,000.
 Roll the audit fee into the build if you decide to proceed.